Soli Deo gloria

 DISCLAIMER: I do NOT own Toy Story 3.
-Yeah, I'm bored and so I came up with this little short fic.

 Whenever he was down, or lonely, or bored, he'd play with his friends, his toys.
-He remembered all the times that he made Woody and Buzz and Jessie fight against Evil Dr. Pork Chop and One-Eyed Bart, something that he knew that he should think was childish, something made up, a fantasy.
+He remembered all the times that he made Woody and Buzz and Jessie fight against Evil Dr. Pork Chop and One-Eyed Bart, something that he knew that he should think was childish; something made-up, a fantasy.

 But to him, it wasn't.
 They were real to him.
 They had listened to him all day long, and just a few minutes ago, reliving those memories with this little girl full of imagination, it all came back to him.

 For years, he had kept them in his toy box, trying to convince himself that he was too old for them.
 He was a teenager; teenagers don't play with old toys.
 But through every spring cleaning and every time his mom hosted a yard sale, he kept them.
-They might have been childish, but they were his friends, and you don't get rid of best friends.
+They might be childish, but they were his friends, and you don't get rid of best friends.

 Now, he realized, it really was time to let go.
 Leaving them with Bonnie, as bright and cheerful and playful as a child as he had been, he trusted them in her keep.